Ten Years (Eighty Years' War): Dutch military reforms

 Henry IV of France's succession to the French throne in 1589 occasioned a new civil war in France, in which Philip soon intervened on the Catholic side.
 He ordered Parma to use the Army of Flanders for this intervention and this put Parma in the unenviable position of having to fight a two-front war.
 There was at first little to fear from the Dutch, and he had taken the added precaution of heavily fortifying a number of the cities in Brabant and the north-eastern Netherlands he had recently acquired, so he could withdraw his main army to the French border with some confidence.
 However, this offered the Dutch a respite from his relentless pressure that they soon put to good use.
-Under the two stadtholders, Maurice and William Louis, the Dutch States Army was in a short time thoroughly reformed from an ill-disciplined, ill-paid rabble of mercenary companies from all over Protestant Europe, to a well-disciplined, well-paid professional army, with many soldiers, skilled in the use of modern fire-arms, like arquebuses, and soon the more modern muskets.
+Under the two stadtholders, Maurice and William Louis, the Dutch States Army was in a short time thoroughly reformed from an ill-disciplined, ill-paid rabble of mercenary companies from all over Protestant Europe, to a well-disciplined, well-paid professional army, with many soldiers, skilled in the use of modern firearms, like arquebuses, and soon the more modern muskets.
 The use of these fire-arms required tactical innovations like the counter-march of files of musketeers to enable rapid volley fire by ranks; such complicated manoevres had to be instilled by constant drilling.
 As part of their army reform the stadtholders therefore made extensive use of military manuals, often inspired by classical examples of Roman infantry tactics, such as the ones edited by Justus Lipsius in De Militia Romana of 1595.
 Jacob de Gheyn II later published an elaborately illustrated example of such a manual under the auspices of Maurice, but there were others.
 These reforms were in the 17th century emulated by other European armies, like the Swedish army of Gustavus Adolphus of Sweden.
 But the Dutch army developed them first.

 Besides these organisational and tactical reforms, the two stadtholders also developed a new approach to siege warfare.
 They appreciated the peculiar difficulties of the terrain for this type of warfare in most of the Netherlands, which necessitated much labour for the digging of investments.
 Previously, many soldiers disdained the manual work required and armies usually press-ganged hapless peasants.
 Maurice, however, required his soldiers to do the digging, which caused an appreciable improvement in the quality of the work.
 Maurice also assembled an impressive train of siege artillery, much larger than armies of the time usually had available, which enabled him to systematically pulverise enemy fortresses.
 He was to put this to good use, when the Republic went on the offensive in 1591.